Tutorial: Real-time Android Heart Rate Monitor and Dashboard

 3. Heart Rate Sensing

-The PreviewCallback( ) function does the background image processing on the camera image to sense the pulse rate.
+The PreviewCallback( ) function does the background image processing on the camera image to sense the heart pulse rate.

 The camera captures the frames for a duration of 10 seconds.
 The algorithm within PreviewCallback( ) calculates the variation in the average RED color intensity in the frames captured, multiplies that value by six, to arrive at the approximate reading for beats per minute.

-Once the reading is taken, it is published over PubNub using PubNub Data Streams to the real-time dashboard which live updates as new information comes through.
+Once the reading is taken, it is published over PubNub using PubNub Data Streams to the real-time healthcare dashboard which live updates as new information comes through.

-Building the Real-time Dashboard
+Building the Real-time Heart Rate Dashboard

 Our’s looks like this: